My Self, the (First) Breath

 The ‘My Self’ series is an ongoing research series about the Self and the identification process.

-For this fifth part of the ‘My Self’ series I explore ‘breath’ and the act of ‘gasping’ questioning individuality and the relation to the collective; taken that the magical first breath by a newborn is the first step towards becoming an individual.
+This fifth part of the ‘My Self’ series is about ‘breath’ and the act of ‘gasping, questioning individuality and the relation to the collective; taken that the magical first breath by a newborn is the first step towards becoming an individual.

 From the uterus, children share their breath with their mother; after they leave their mother’s womb they become independent by breathing on their own: breathing corresponds to the first autonomous gesture of the living human being.
 Though, at the same time, individually breathing also means to share air with others for the first time, collectively.
 Thus, this symbiotic detachment from the mother attaches the fetus with the environment and others.
 Breath seems to be the sign of the beginning and the end of life.

-This first breath starts with a magical gasp coming out of the birth channel, becoming an individual as well as an herd animal.
+This first breath starts with a magical gasp coming out of the birth channel, becoming an individual as well as becoming part of an herd.

 In a time that we covered our breath behind a mask to not spread a possible virus, we’re all noticing how important it is to breath freely and how it connects us, literally and figuratively.
 The value of breath is more than all wealth and power one can have in life, which immediately highlights the societal relevance.